hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 ### Pros ✅

-* avoids cluttering method signatures; <!-- .element: class="fragment fade-in-then-semi-out" -->
+* avoids cluttering method signatures;
-* elegant way to bind data that is unique to the current thread. <!-- .element: class="fragment fade-in-then-semi-out" -->
+* elegant way to bind data that is unique to the current thread.
 <br/>
 <br/>
 <br/>

 ### Cons ❌

-* always mutable; <!-- .element: class="fragment fade-in-then-semi-out" -->
+* always mutable;
-* unbounded lifetime; <!-- .element: class="fragment fade-in-then-semi-out" -->
+* unbounded lifetime;
-* memory-intensive, especially with many threads, or when inherited. <!-- .element: class="fragment fade-in-then-semi-out" -->
+* memory-intensive, especially with many threads, or when inherited.

 note: